gingerjx/BeChef/README.md

 :-------------------------:|:-------------------------:
 ![login](screenshots/login.png)   |  ![register](screenshots/register.png)

 Login and register form are validated before sending data to the server.
 Ajax mechanisms allows to prevent default form submitting behaviour.
-Only in case of valid data it is forwarded to server, otherwise corresponding error message are displayed.
+Only in case of valid data it is forwarded to the server, otherwise corresponding error message are displayed.

 ## Home

 ![home](screenshots/home.png)

-Homepage provide basic info about site.
+Homepage provides basic info about site.
 At the right we can see navigation, sticked to the left.
 For unlogged user only `The Newest`, `Popular` and `Search` option are available and `Sign in` and `Sign up` buttons are displayed instead.

 ## Cards

 ![home](screenshots/cards.png)

-`The Newest`, `Popular`, `Saves` and `Your recipes` provide the same view, but with corresponding to it's name recipe cards.
+`The Newest`, `Popular`, `Saves` and `Your recipes` provides the same view, but with corresponding to it's name recipe cards.
 - `The Newest` - the most recent recipes
 - `Popular` - recipes with the most number of likes (illustrated by hearts)
 - `Saves` - recipes saved by user (illustrated by yellow disks)